bmgxyz/femur/README.md

     the client and server

 Currently the client doesn't do anything; you're better off just using `curl` for now.
+See usage examples below.

 As for the server, it only supports single user queries and setting non-avatar fields.
 It breaks the spec in lots of ways, but maybe someday it won't.
-Notably, the server **does not support TLS or auth yet so anyone can set anyone else's status**.
-Don't use this code for anything important.
-These are the next areas I want to work on.
+However, the server does support auth via `argon2` and TLS.
+You still shouldn't use this code for anything important.

 To run the server:

  1) Install [Rust](https://rustup.rs/).
- 2) Run with `cargo run -p femur-server`.
+ 2) Run with `cargo run -p femur-server -- --help` to see the help text.
+ 3) Either run with `--no-tls` or supply a TLS keypair according to the help text.

 The server is hard-coded to bind on `0.0.0.0:23856`.
 In the future I intend to make it possible to configure this without recompiling.

-Note that the server stores statuses in text files in the directory where you run it.
+Note that the server stores statuses and the auth database in text files in the directory where you run it.
 Eventually, I intend to make this configurable also.

 To interact with the server:

 ```
-$ curl localhost:23856/fmrl/users/@alice@localhost
+$ curl localhost:23856/fmrl/users/alice
 {"avatar":null,"name":null,"status":"hello, femur!","emoji":null,"media":null,"media_type":null}
 ```

 For better formatting, try Python:

 ```
-$ curl -s localhost:23856/fmrl/users/@bradley@localhost | python3 -m json.tool
+$ curl -s localhost:23856/fmrl/users/alice | python3 -m json.tool
 {
     "avatar": null,
     "name": null,